ibm-cloud-docs/apps/building-apps.md

 Each app comes with a getting started section that helps you get all the software and content you need to start working.

-In your dashboard, click your app, and then click **Getting Started**, which can help you get the software you need to develop your app, point you to the source code, and help you deploy your app for the first time.
+In your dashboard, click your app, and then click **Getting Started**, which can help you get the software that you need to develop your app, point you to the source code, and help you deploy your app for the first time.

 ## Next steps
 {: #next}